 The Creation of Human Beings from Clay

 We have often reiterated that the whole universe and the creation of all beings rest on the principle of causality.
 At the same time, science has also established that objects and beings come into existence through the interaction of two opposite natures, or though negative and positive poles. . . .
-In accordance with the providential laws of nature, human beings were formed from the positive and negative poles of light and darkness, or, in other words, from ‘yellow clay’ and ‘black clay,’ respectively.
+In accordance with the providential laws of nature, human beings were formed from the positive and negative poles of light and darkness, or, in other words, from ‘yellow clay’ and ‘dark clay,’ respectively.
 Now, just as contrast is required through the use of opposite colors (for example, white and black) for a drawing to be visible on paper, or just as the interaction of positive and negative wires is necessary to generate electricity, as long as the transparent and subtle spirit does not merge with the dense and turbid body there will not be any life or perception.
-Consequently, the imagery of ‘yellow clay’ is analogous to the immaterial, divine spirit that originates from the celestial realm or the realm of Dominion, while the imagery of ‘black clay’ is analogous to the passionate imperious self, which originates from matter and forms the physical world or the realm of Kingdom.
+Consequently, the imagery of ‘yellow clay’ is analogous to the immaterial, divine spirit that originates from the celestial realm or the realm of Dominion, while the imagery of ‘dark clay’ is analogous to the passionate imperious self, which originates from matter and forms the physical world or the realm of Kingdom.
 Their union results not only in the genesis of life and perception, but also in the origin of the positive or negative actions of humanity.